What Are Citations?

 A citation is any online mention of business details.
 This is mainly the name, address, phone number (NAP) of the business, which we explained earlier.
 A citation can also include the website domain or an URL of the website (NAP + W).

 4346 W 51st Street

 Chicago IL USA 60632

-Unstructured citations are mentions of a business on a blog, a newspaper, a PR, or on the websites of other businesses.
-They basically alert others to the existence of the business.
+Unstructured citations are mentions of a business on a blog, a newspaper, a PR, or on the websites of other businesses and alert others to the existence of the business.

 Citation listing sites can be broadly classified into the following groups:

 Think of the citations as a pyramid.
 At the top are Federal and State records about businesses.
 Then there are four major data aggregators that citation sites depend upon to validate the NAP data: Factual, Infogroup, Neustar Localeze, and Foursquare.
-Acxiom exited from the local search market towards the end of 2019.
+Acxiom used to be a data aggregator but they exited from the local search market towards the end of 2019.

 These four aggregators compile information in a database and supply it to citation listing sites.
 Some citations sites have exclusive partnerships with the aggregators allowing them to sync their data with the aggregators.